Chemical Reaction and Energy Changes

 Applications

-- Industrial processes: Chemical reactions are used in a variety of industrial processes, such as the production of plastics, fertilizers, and pharmaceuticals.
+- Industrial processes: Chemical reactions are crucial in producing plastics, fertilizers, and pharmaceuticals.

 Conclusion